-The key is to make sure that CLASSPATH is set correctly to include iscobol.jar and the directories and/or jar files where your COBOL programs and resources are located.
+The key is to make sure that CLASSPATH is set correctly to include $ISCOBOLlibiscobol.jar and the directories and/or jar files where your COBOL programs and resources are located.

-You can manually change CLASSPATH using Control Panel/System/Advanced System Settings/Environment Variables.
+You can manually change CLASSPATH in the Environment Variables screen of your system's settings.
 Then you can make a desktop shortcut to "isrun PROGNAME", "javaw PROGNAME", etc.

 You can also create an executable jar file.
-(See "How can I package my application and execute it in a Jar file?" below)
+(See "How can I package my application and execute it in a JAR file? (veryant.com)")